Extra virgin olive oil is the key ingredient to the Mediterranean diet!

 Extra virgin olive oil contains mostly monounsaturated fatty acids.

-Olive oil, and even more, extra virgin olive oil contains at most the heat–resistant monounsaturated and saturated fats, at a significant percentage of 87%!
+Olive oil, and even more, extra virgin olive oil contains at most the heat – resistant monounsaturated and saturated fats, at the significant percent of 87%!

 Natural protection from oxidative damage!!

-Extra virgin olive oil, like ours, is produced exclusively by mechanical methods with no chemicals or additives, naturally obtained directly and solely from olives and then cold-pressed.
-Thank the way it’s produced, it’s very nutritional and beneficial for the human body, as it’s high in polyphenols and offers plenty of bioactive substances, like antioxidants and vitamin E.
+Extra virgin olive oil, like ours, is produced exclusively by mechanical methods with no chemicals or additives, natural obtained directly and solely from olives and then cold pressed.
+Thank to the way it’s produced, it’s very nutritional and beneficial for the human body, as it’s high in polyphenols and offers plenty of bioactive substances, like antioxidants and vitamin E.

 Vitamin E acts as a powerful antioxidant for our body, protecting us from various diseases as they shield our cells.
 So given that this specific vitamin is one of the main constituents of extra virgin olive oil, consuming sufficient quantities of this type of oil and using it in our cooking, it provides us with a significant natural protection from oxidative damage.